 Clean your Motorcycle using a MicroFibre cloth.
 Because it is available at a cheaper price in the market, it will save you a lot of money.
 Consider buying at least a dozen units of these fiber clothes so you can have them handy for regular cleaning.

 Never leave your Motorcycle in the sun.
-The direct exposure to sunlight can damage the shiny appearance of your vehicle and make it look dull.
+Direct exposure to sunlight can damage the shiny appearance of your vehicle and make it look dull.

 Do you check the condition of the tires of your Motorcycle regularly?
 If not, you should develop the habit of taking a look at the condition of both your Motorcycle and the air pressure of its tires.
 For best results, follow the recommendations of your Motorcycle manufacturer.